If you've been following the Idaho murders trial, you need to watch this documentary

 "There was a big realisation that we had been stalked for so many months and had no clue", Emily Alandt, a friend of the group and one of the first to be contacted when the murders took place, can be heard saying in the trailer.

-Viewers online have been left heartbroken by the new details in the documentary.
+Viewers online have been left heartbroken by the new details in the documentary - including Kim Kardashian.

 "I thought the #onenightinidaho series was really well done, but it was one of the most depressing things I've ever watched in my life.
 Episodes 1 and 4 will rip your heart out.
 I realized that no punishment in the world would be good enough for #BryanKohberger", one person wrote.